Sourdough Buns

 Sourdough Bread

 I love baking with natural yeast.
 In a recent study done out of Italy, found that before wheat had gone through a fermented process the gluten content was 75,000 ppm.
 After a 12-24 rise the gluten content went down to 12 ppm.
 In order for something to be considered gluten free the ppm have to be below 20.
 This bread is easy to digest and contains living beneficial bacteria.
 It is a great option for those with diabetes and other autoimmune issues.
-This recipe makes 2 loaves.
+This recipe makes 2 loaves and are 70% hydration.

 Recipe

-Place bread on an oiled surface and cut the dough in half.
-Roll into a boule shape and place on parchment paper.
-Let rise for 1-2 more hours until doubled in size.
-Heat dutch oven with the oven at 425`.
-Remove plastic wrap and cut the bread with a sharp knife in slits or an X shape.
-Sprinkle with a little more flour.
-Once the dutch oven is hot, take it out of the oven and place the parchment with bread on top inside the ditch oven.
-Place the lid on and bake for 30 minutes.
-Remove lid and bake for 15 minutes more.
+When ready to bake without placing in the fridge, place on parchment or inside banneton basket and let rise for 1-2 more hours until doubled in size.
+Heat Dutch oven with the oven at 450.
+Remove plastic wrap, place on parchment paper and cut the bread with a sharp knife or lame in slits or an cross shape about a 1/2 inch deep at a 45-degree angle.
+Once the Dutch oven is hot, take it out of the oven and place the parchment with bread on top inside the ditch oven.
+Place the lid on and bake for 2 0minutes.
+Remove lid and bake for 30minutes more.
+If you would like a crispier crust place just the loaf back in the oven for another 10 minutes.
 Best served with Irish butter!

 Natural Yeast Whole Grain Sandwich Bread with Cinnamon Roll Option